 How do you subnet a network?

-Although all the numbers and digits might suggest that this is a task only a mathematician or computer expert would tackle, subnetting really is a pretty simple and straightforward task.
+Although all the numbers and digits might suggest that this is a task only a mathematician or computer expert would tackle, addressing and subnetting really is a pretty simple and straightforward task.

 Subnetting a Class C IP Address – The Quick Way